hxtk/rules_anchore/README.md

 [Semantic Versioning](https://semver.org/).
 It is intended that, for example, any repository set up with v2.0.0 can change nothing but the WORKSPACE declaration included in the release notes and continue to work with any v2.y.z with no changes to any `BUILD` files.

-When the first few releases were published, a different policy was in use which stated WORKSPACE declaration compatibility as the goal.
-The change which caused v1 to increment to v2 was a change that affected `WORKSPACE` declarations.
-That marker is no longer a target because it is assumed that anyone upgrading is already looking at the release notes to get the newest `http_archive` declaration, and incrementing the major version on those sorts of changes takes away the ability to communicate breaking changes to `BUILD` declarations through the version number.
+The major version **SHOULD** increment on WORKSAPCE declaration changes when those changes will affect compatibility (e.g., the increment from v1 to v2 was because we stopped building the Grype™ and Syft™ binaries from source, which meant the tool was no longer compatible with platforms for which pre-compiled binaries were not available).

 Additionally, to avoid the risk of accidentally implementing [0ver](https://0ver.org/) instead of semver, the first release was v1.0.0.
 If